stevenmwise/stevenmwise.github.io/_pages/CNABook.md

 ### Availability

-The electronic version of the book can be found on Cambridge Core [here](https://doi.org/10.1017/9781108942607).
-Please (pray hands) ask your university library to purchase campus-wide access to the electronic version from Cambridge Core for you and your students.
-If you are more of an old-school type, the hardback can be purchased on Amazon (in the United States and Europe) and directly from Cambridge University Press.
+The electronic version of the book is available through [Cambridge Core](https://doi.org/10.1017/9781108942607).
+You may ask your university library to purchase campus-wide access for students and faculty.
+The hardback can be purchased from Amazon in the United States and Europe or directly from Cambridge University Press.

 ### Errata

-No book that can be written can be written without errors.
-Our book has a few of them (wink).
-You can get the errata file from the GitHub repo for the book [here](https://github.com/stevenmwise/ClassicalNumericalAnalysis/blob/main/errata/bookErrata.pdf).
-Errors, typos and inconsistencies can be reported to either Abner or me.
-See my email address below.
-We greatly appreciate any feadback you have to give about the book.
+No book is entirely free of errors.
+You can obtain the current errata from the book's [GitHub repository](https://github.com/stevenmwise/ClassicalNumericalAnalysis/blob/main/errata/bookErrata.pdf).
+Errors, typographical mistakes, and inconsistencies may be reported to either Abner or me.
+We greatly appreciate any feedback you can provide.

 ### Codes

-There are several Matlab codes that are listed in the book, and these may be retrieved from the GitHub repo: [stevenmwise/ClassicalNumericalAnalysis](https://github.com/stevenmwise/ClassicalNumericalAnalysis).
-In addition, you can obtain the Matlab source codes used to generate the tables and figures dispayed in the book.
-We plan to add more software and supplementary material over time to the repo.
+The MATLAB codes listed in the book are available from the GitHub repository: [stevenmwise/ClassicalNumericalAnalysis](https://github.com/stevenmwise/ClassicalNumericalAnalysis).
+The repository also contains the source codes used to generate the book's tables and figures.
+We plan to add more software and supplementary material over time.